NicoleRauch/RRTSCode/README.md

-# RR3Code
+# RRTSCode
-Code for a 3-day React-Redux training.
+Code for a React-Redux training in TypeScript.

 ## Prerequisites